Who We Are – The People Behind Casa Loltún

 08

-The monument protection only refers to the front part of a house, i.e. to the house facade and the front rooms.
-A part of the rear main building had already been demolished and also a part of the structure could no longer be saved.
-And after some further discussions with INAH, the planned changes were finally approved (any later sale is not possible without valid INAH documents).
+Monument protection in Mérida usually applies only to the front part of a house – meaning the façade and the front rooms.
+Part of the rear main building had already been demolished, and another section was beyond saving.
+After a few more discussions with INAH, the planned changes were finally approved.
+(A future sale would be impossible without valid INAH documentation.)

 Building the Main House